colorcube/typo3_clone_extension/README.md

 Copies an existing extension to a new extension key.

 All files and folders of a given TYPO3 extension folder are copied to a new extension folder.
-In every file the appearance of the extension key is replaced in it's variants like: my_ext, MyExt, ...
+In every file the appearance of the extension key is replaced in it's variants like: `my_ext`, `MyExt`, …

-WARNING: the conversion is done by simple search and replace and might produce wrong results and could break your code!
+:exclamation: WARNING: the conversion is done by simple search and replace and might produce wrong results and could break your code!
 Review the changed files!

-Use at your own risk!!
+Use at your own risk!

 ## Install

-typo3_clone_extension.php is a cli script.
+`typo3_clone_extension` is a cli script.
 PHP has to be installed as cli.

-You can run the script with php
+You can simply clone the repository and run the script with PHP

     > php typo3_clone_extension.php

-or make the script executable:
+or add the script to your global scripts

     > chmod +x typo3_clone_extension.php

-and run it

-    > ./typo3_clone_extension.php

-Then you may copy it ...

     > cp typo3_clone_extension.php /usr/local/bin/typo3_clone_extension

-and just run it with
+…and just run it with

     > typo3_clone_extension

 ## Usage

-Just call the script it should give you hints how to use it.
+If installed globally, then just run `typo3_clone_extension` to see all available options.

+Example usage

+    > typo3_clone_extension path/to/my_ext path/to/new_ext

 ## Remarks

 I used this code over the years and lately I changed it to exist as a cli.
 It worked for me fine.
 But if it kills your cat, don't blame me.
 I warned you!

+## License

+GNU General Public License, version 2 or later

 ## Contribute